yli110-stat697/Kaggle-competition/README.md

 # Kaggle-competition

-This repo served to record my work for the Kaggle competitions
+This repo is intended to record my Kaggle competitions practice, as I am trying to build a strong portfolio for the job market.